afreisinger/killTERM.xyz/terraform/README.md

 For the *email* service in the *uat* environment we would name the workspace `email-uat`.
 Make sure you are in the correct workspace for the service you're working on.

-To apply a configuration use the *--target* option to select the [null_resource](https://www.terraform.io/docs/provisioners/null_resource.html) that ensures all resources are created.
-Generally this will be handled by [depends_on](https://www.terraform.io/intro/getting-started/dependencies.html#implicit-and-explicit-dependencies) in the module.

-There is a *canary* resource in `00-main.tf` with no dependencies that will only be created (and error) if no *--target* is specified.
-This can be commented out and planned without a target to see what dependencies might be missing in the target.

 --
 This structure is a work in progress and I'm experimenting with better ways to organize things with an eye toward how these features got to CE from Terraform Enterprise.